 0.2.
-An outline of the chapter A440
+An outline of the module

 Along this module A{45} , one follows an increasingly complex description of stratifications which starts from initial Ehresman and Thom's approaches for PS-frameworks, and the Whitney's analytic tools.
 Limitations of both approaches in regard to finiteness conditions or the lack of structure for geometric approaches provide the motivation for different theoretical extensions.

-In addition of an intensive use of generalized flag buindles and their functional extensions (in terms of filtered algebras), the most relevant contributions are linked to the applications to other scientific and technological areas.
-A novelty is linked to the introduction of nilpotent operators to incorporate dissipation effects involving higher codimension strata.
-Materials of this chapter are organized in the following sections:
+Furthermore the intensive use of generalized flag buindles and their functional extensions (in terms of filtered algebras), the most relevant contributions are linked to the applications to other scientific and technological areas.